 - The substrate can be bent during the tempering process.
 The film does not tear (coat and bend process).
 The mechanical and chemical protection of the substrate is improved.

 - Coating complex components such as glass tubes is possible

-Research and development work to adapt TCO for special applications such as heating coatings, switchable glass, flat screens (TFT), touch screens, low-emission coatings (low-e), heat reflective coatings, light emitting diodes (LED, OLED), solar cells, thin film transistors, thin glass, and architectural glass coatings.
+Research and development work to adapt TCO for special applications such as structured TCOs (using photolithography or laser), heating coatings, switchable glass, flat screens (TFT), touch screens, low-emission coatings (low-e), heat reflective coatings, light emitting diodes (LED, OLED), solar cells, thin film transistors, thin glass, and architectural glass coatings.